reinforce in 30 Seconds

 1

-The findings reinforce the need for change.
+The success of the pilot program will reinforce the need for wider implementation.

 2